svishnevsky/PDFtoPrinter/README.md

 [![NuGet](https://img.shields.io/nuget/dt/PDFtoPrinter.svg)](https://www.nuget.org/packages/PDFtoPrinter/)
 [![Build status](https://vishnevsky.visualstudio.com/PDFtoPrinter/_apis/build/status/PDFtoPrinter%20Build)](https://vishnevsky.visualstudio.com/PDFtoPrinter/_build/latest?definitionId=1)

 The PDFtoPrinter project Allows to print PDF files uses [PDFtoPrinter](http://www.columbia.edu/~em36/pdftoprinter.html) util.
 The package contains PDFtoPrinter.exe and copys it to the output folder before build event.
-Also it provides PDFtoPrintWrapper class that runs PDFtoPrinter.exe inside of a "Print" method in a separate process with default timeout 1 minute (the timeout can be overrited by 3rd argument).
+Also it provides PDFtoPrinterPrinter class that runs PDFtoPrinter.exe inside of a "Print" method in a separate process with default timeout 1 minute (the timeout can be overrited by 3rd argument).
 The "Print" method runs new PDFtoPrinter.exe instance per call.
-By default new printing will not start while the previous from the same PDFtoPrintWrapper instance isn't completed.
+By default new printing will not start while the previous from the same PDFtoPrinterPrinter instance isn't completed.
 But you can use set concurrency level using constructor with arguments.

-*Note: Concurrency level works inside PDFtoPrintWrapper instance.*
+*Note: Concurrency level works inside PDFtoPrinterPrinter instance.*

 Sample usage: